JeremiahKaren/35percent.github.io/_posts/2014-10-19-gamekeepers-turned-poachers.md

 (SCI) to demonstrate that the developer has consulted with the local community and that its plans have public support. __Four__ has helped developers obtain permission and produced SCIs for an impressive list of (social housing-free) developments in Southwark.
-The table below provides links to the SCIs created by __Four__ for each of the following developments which it helped obtain
-permission:
+The table below shows a number of developments in the borough where _Four Communications_ have provided a Statement of Community Involvement:

 | [Neo Bankside](/neo-bankside) | [Sampson & Ludgate House](http://35percent.org/ludgate-and-sampson/) | [Elephant One](/tribeca-square) | [SouthBank Tower](http://www.london-se1.co.uk/news/view/8222) | The Shard |
 | ------------ | ------------ |-------------|------------